Dreyer-Research-Group/PHY604_Fall2021_HW1/README.md

  you should have a writeup that contains the plots requested in the homework questions, answers to any analytical or explanation questions, and a short description of your code and how to run it.
-This can be done in, e.g., $\LaTeX$, markdown, etc. Code and writeup should be submitted using git via github in the repo that was created from github classroom link
+This can be done in, e.g., LaTeX, markdown, etc. Code and writeup should be submitted using git via github in the repo that was created from github classroom link